-- You have irregular or fast breathing, fast or pounding heartbeat, and low blood pressure.
+- You have irregular or fast breathing or a fast or pounding heartbeat.

-- Your symptoms continue for more than 30 days.
+- Your symptoms last for more than 30 days.

 - You have questions or concerns about your condition or care.

-- Medicines may be given to treat the bacteria, virus, or parasite causing your infectious colitis.
+- Medicines may be given to treat the bacteria, virus, or parasite that is causing your infectious colitis.

 - Drink liquids to help prevent dehydration.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may need to drink an oral rehydration solution (ORS).
 An ORS contains a balance of water, salt, and sugar to replace body fluids lost during diarrhea.
 Ask what kind of ORS to use, how much to drink, and where to get it.